Radiologic Science program

 Student involvement opportunities

-Students have opportunities for involvement on campus through the Radiation Therapy Club & Lambda Nu Honor Society- Alpha Chapter.
+Students have opportunities for involvement on campus through the Radiation Therapy Club, Lambda Nu Honor Society- Alpha Chapter and the Diagnostic Imaging Club.
 They can also join state and national professional organizations such as Radiation Therapists of Wisconsin-RTOW and The American Society of Radiologic Technologists (ASRT).

 Hands-on, innovative approach to education